How to Make Hummus from Scratch

 Tahini, a sesame paste, adds richness and a delicious toasted flavor.
 If you don't have tahini or don't like it, you can use any nut butter, including peanut butter.

 Salt is the bare necessity of hummus flavoring.
-Many DIY hummus makers will experiment with spices and herbs to find the right combination for personal preferences.
+Many DIY hummus makers will experiment with spices and herbs to find the right combination for personal preferences, but salt is what makes it shine.

-Hummus variations may include any number of spices, including cumin, smoked paprika and ground sumac.
-The chickpeas (also called garbanzo beans) may be combined with other ingredients, including edamame, avocado and beets.
+Hummus variations may include any number of spices, including ground cumin, smoked paprika and ground sumac.
+The chickpeas may be combined with other ingredients, including edamame, avocado and beets.
 This adds color and flavor to the slightly sweet and nutty chickpeas.
-Flavorful ingredients like roasted garlic, olives and roasted red peppers are sometimes used too.
+Flavorful ingredients like olives, roasted red peppers and sesame seeds are sometimes used too.

 Pictured recipe: Roasted Beet Hummus